Menu

 The primary limitation of the Weber Spirit E-310 is its 424-square-inch primary cooking area, which makes it less suitable for entertaining groups larger than eight to ten people.
 If you regularly host larger gatherings, stepping up to the Genesis E-325s is worth the additional $450 for the larger cooking surface and enhanced feature set.
 However, for families cooking daily outdoor meals or smaller social gatherings, the Spirit E-310 is best-in-class at its price point.
 [6] Serious Eats noted in their testing that the Spirit E-310 produced consistently well-cooked results across burgers, chicken, and vegetables without the hot spots or flare-up issues common to budget-oriented competitors from less established brands.
 [3] The compact footprint also makes it an excellent choice for townhouse patios and smaller outdoor spaces where a full-size five-burner model would be impractical.

-Napoleon Prestige 500 RSIB Propane Gas Grill#
+3. Napoleon Prestige 500 RSIB Propane Gas Grill - Best for Serious Entertainers#

 Best for: Serious outdoor entertainers, steak enthusiasts, hosts regularly cooking for 15+ people, and outdoor kitchen builders wanting maximum versatility

-• +SIZZLE ZONE infrared side burner reaches 1,800°F for steakhouse-quality crust formation
+• SIZZLE ZONE infrared side burner reaches 1,800°F for steakhouse-quality crust formation

-• +Infrared rear rotisserie burner for self-basting whole chickens, roasts, and leg of lamb
+• Infrared rear rotisserie burner for self-basting whole chickens, roasts, and leg of lamb

-• +Five main burners plus two specialty burners deliver exceptional zone control
+• Five main burners plus two specialty burners deliver exceptional zone control

-• +760 sq in total cooking area comfortably handles groups of 15–25 people
+• 760 sq in total cooking area comfortably handles groups of 15–25 people

-• +Stainless steel WAVE cooking grids produce defined grill marks and superior heat retention
+• Stainless steel WAVE cooking grids produce defined grill marks and superior heat retention

-• +Dual-level cooking area with elevated warming rack maximizes total cooking capacity
+• Dual-level cooking area with elevated warming rack maximizes total cooking capacity

 • At $1,879.00, requires a significant budget commitment